jeremymailen/kotlinter-gradle/README.md

 *Note: `reporter` with a single value is deprecated but supported for backwards compatibility.

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

+The `allowWildcardImports` property can be set to `false` if you wish to disallow use of wildcard imports.

 The `fileBatchSize` property configures the number of files that are processed in one Gradle Worker API call.